miutamihai/FlaskIdentityApi/README.md

 * SECRET -> flask secret
 * EMAIL -> gmail address used for the emailing service
 * PASSWORD -> the password for the above email address
+* URL -> url of where the application is running